ErikKalkoken/evebuddy/README.md

 1. Download the windows zip file from the latest release on Github.
 1. Unzip the file into a directory of your choice and run the .exe file to start the app.

+> [!TIP]
+> Windows defender may report EVE Buddy incorrectly as containing a trojan.
+This is a [known issue](https://github.com/microsoft/go/issues/1255) with programs made with the Go programming language.
+Also, each EVE Buddy release is build from scratch on a fresh Windows container on Github, so it is highly unlikely to be infected.
+If this happens to you, please exclude EVE Buddy's executable from Windows defender to proceed.

 ### Mac OS

 1. Download the darwin zip file from the latest release on Github for your respective platform (arm or intel).
-1. Unzip the file into a directory of your choice
+1. Unzip the file into a directory of your choice.
 1. Run the .app file to start the app.

 > [!TIP]
-> MacOS may report this app incorrectly as "damaged", because it is not signed with an Apple certificate.
+> MacOS may report EVE Buddy incorrectly as "damaged", because it is not signed with an Apple certificate.
 You can remove this error by opening a terminal and running the following command.
 For more information please see [Fyne Troubleshooting](https://docs.fyne.io/faq/troubleshoot#distribution):
 >
 > ```sudo xattr -r -d com.apple.quarantine "EVE Buddy.app"```